Forest-Economics-Goettingen/optimLanduse/README.md

 Solving the portfolio (Fig. 5) under increasing assumptions for the uncertainty levels (uValue, respectively
 ![f_u](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;f_u "f_u")
-in equation 4 (Husmann et al, n.d.)) gives the sensitivity of the land-cover compositions towards increasing risk aversion of the farmer.
+in Equation 4 (Husmann et al., n.d.)) gives the sensitivity of the land-cover compositions towards increasing risk aversion of the farmer.
 Fig. 5 corresponds to Fig. 3 in Gosling et al. (2020).
 The higher the uncertainty level, the higher the uncertainty spaces of the indicators.
-Here, the composition of land-cover alternatives is quite stable across different uncertainty levels (Fig. 5).
+Here, the composition of land-cover alternatives is relatively stable across different uncertainty levels (Fig. 5).
 Comparing portfolios of u-value 0 with u-value 3, the share of forest decreases slightly from 41.2% to 34.3% and silvopasture from 45.9% to 44.9%.
 The share of crops decreases from 12.9% to 1%.
 At the same time, the shares of pasture increased from 0% to 9.6% and of plantation from 0% to 10.2%.

 Alley cropping does not appear in any portfolio at any uncertainty level.
-Alley cropping does in average not contribute best to any indicator.
-Each indicator is better provided by at least one another land-cover type.
-Also contributes worst (highest) to management complexity.
+Alley cropping does, on average, not contribute best to any indicator.
+At least one other land-cover type better provides each indicator.
+It also contributes the worst (highest) to management complexity.
 This overall negative contribution does not change with increasing uncertainty levels.
 By trend, higher uncertainty levels lead to more diverse portfolios.
 The uncertainty spaces of all indicators